-In addition to providing individuals a place to build a personal brand, LinkedIn is the best place to begin for brands and companies looking to increase online presence.
+In addition to providing individuals a place to build a personal brand, LinkedIn is the best place to begin for brands and companies looking to increase their online presence.
 It’s also proven to be useful for finding qualified leads, accurate audience targeting on ads, and of course, networking with fellow professionals.

 With the emphasis on professional connections on LinkedIn, creating a sharp profile and advertisements that convert is more crucial than ever.
-Keeping the best design practices in mind and carefully planning around LinkedIn’s image dimensions will ensure that your brand stands out among the 660+ million users on the platform.
+Keeping the best design practices in mind and careful planning around LinkedIn’s image dimensions will ensure that your brand stands out among the 660+ million users on the platform.

-In this LinkedIn marketing guide we’ll discuss the best practices and image dimensions used on LinkedIn for building both your personal and business LinkedIn profiles.
+In this LinkedIn marketing guide, we’ll discuss the best practices and image dimensions used on LinkedIn for building both your personal and business LinkedIn profiles.
 We will also dive into how to approach advertising on the platform and the fundamentals of standing out in a more professional setting like LinkedIn.